manojreddyoladri/Algorithmic-Transformation-of-Proto-Ugric-Words-into-Descendant-Languages/README.md

 We tested our algorithm on the following hypothetical protowords: ket, kin, kota, l’uk, mene, muna, pede, pele, puw, śije, śoli, wul

+You can find the structured output of our algorithm at Output.png.
+It shows the descendant languages equivalent of the above words.